Instalab

 Alanine

-Amino acid involved in energy production and blood sugar regulation.
+An amino acid involved in energy production and blood sugar regulation.

-Alpha-aminobutyric acid
+Alpha-Aminobutyric acid

 Arginine